Today’s 6- to 8-foot northwesterly (290-degree, deep-

 Coastal Valleys Temperatures, San Luis Obispo

-strong to gale-force (25 to 38 mph) levels during the
+A pattern of strong to gale-force (25 to 38 mph with gust

 DIABLO CANYON METEOROLOGICAL TOWER WIND DATA: